Divide-By-0/ideas-for-projects-people-would-use/README.md

 - A bidding platform for radio ads, where corporations/clubs/people put their ads, and radio hosts play the highest paying ones and post the time and station, and location.
 Once the site auto-verifies it with audio matching from tune-in + shazam type system, it automatically transfers revenue from radio station to radio hosts (can be done easily via crypto).
   - I think college radio stations (like MIT WMBR) would really like this and probably use it!
 - A Twitter bot that tweets the opposite of what a Twitter thought leader influencer says and is therefore just as insightful.
-- Run analysis on which dance teams placed in what rank, to see the correlation with show order that they performed in, at shows like the Desi Dance Network.
+- Run analysis on which dance teams placed in what rank, to see the correlation between show order and rankings to measure bias, at shows like the Desi Dance Network.
 - An Amazon price per ounce/count calculation that works all the time, and the equivalent for Instacart, Walmart, etc

 <a name="Crypto"></a>
 ### Crypto ($400 each)
 - Truly random NFT drops.
 The problem is that you can predict randomness and mint the best NFTs by simulating the chain.
 Some solutions [exist](https://www.paradigm.xyz/2021/10/a-guide-to-designing-effective-nft-launches#phase-4-metadata-reveal).
 However, a better way to do this is, on mint, you generate a 24+ second (2+ block) VRF seeded by the previous blockhash.
 Minters pay gas upfront for anyone to send a second reveal transaction.
 MEV searchers calculate the VDF and send the result to the chain for that gas money + a small bonus, in return for updating the NFT values on chain first.
+More description at this hackmd: https://hackmd.io/xgR6mtWyQYC_SZYtZTdoDA
 - Build the first futarchy on chain (prediction markets for governance), like [MerkleDao](http://www.ralphmerkle.com/papers/DAOdemocracyDraft.pdf)'s plan.
 Add features like also betting reputation points proportional to money, where higher reputation leads to higher investment limits, which will help institutional players to be long-term aligned with the project instead of financial manipulators.
 This will also help elect legislators who consistently have high reputation, meaning they accurately predict long term impact of legislation on people.
 - Add a nice frontend to https://github.com/nulven/zk-message-board, and build a proof-of-concept anonymous group posting app powered by zero-knowledge proofs.
 - ~~Create an OSS, easy frontend for the [weth contract](https://etherscan.io/address/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2#code) with just three buttons: connect to web3, wrap, and withdraw.~~